-Our recitations comprise a collaborative problem for which you will combine concepts from the previous week and a synchronous individual quiz, which is first and foremost a formative assessment.
-Your teaching assistant will ensure to give you enough feedback on what you have learned up to that point that you should be conceptually equipped for the quiz.
-Recitation is always a safe place for questions about physics concepts: questions about class logistics or schedule should instead be asked through our Canvas Discussion tool - and there is a strong chance that another student will be able to answer your question even before a TA does!
-We are unable to independently process medical excuses and to administer any makeup quizzes.
-At the end of the term, we will drop your two lowest recitation scores (which include an automatic zero for each absence).
+Our recitations comprise a collaborative worksheet in which you will combine concepts from the previous week and a synchronous quiz, which is not a test but rather a formative assessment.
+Your teaching assistant will ensure to give you enough feedback on what you have learned up to that point that you should be conceptually equipped for the synchronous quiz.
+For clarity, recitation is a safe place for questions about physics content: questions about class logistics or schedule should be asked through our Canvas Discussion tool - and there is a strong chance that another student will be able to answer your question even before a TA does!
+We are unable to either process medical excuses or give makeup quizzes.
+At the end of the term, we will drop your two lowest recitation scores (which include zeros for absences).